These all carry a 1973 copyright mark,and measure 22 cm x 11.5 cm

-Anyhow,the backs also confirm that the message in each is a refreshingly simple "Many Happy Returns",resisting any attempts at some rather obvious "Herbidacious" wordplay.Which is completely in keeping actually,because they give the general impression of being quality items,with nice thick card and lovely crisp printing.
+Inside,each one is blank apart from a refreshingly simple "Many Happy Returns",resisting any attempts at some rather obvious "Herbidacious" wordplay.Which is completely in keeping actually because, gimmicks aside, they're quality items,with nice artwork and lovely crisp printing.

 Certainly worth 18p of anyone's money I'd have thought.